 BTEC Extended National Diploma in Dental Technology

-You will need 5 GCSEs at Grade C and above including Maths, English and Science, or equivalents.
+You will need 5 GCSEs at Grade A*-C/9-4 including Maths, English Language and Science, or equivalents.
 In addition, you will need to complete an assessment to demonstrate good manual dexterity skills.
 You will also need to gain employment in a Dental Laboratory to support the development of your practical skills needed to pass the course.

 |Teaching & assessment||